meeshkan/meeshkan-client/README.md

 ```
 Where *JOB_IDENTIFIER* can be either the job's UUID, the job number, or a pattern to match for the job's name.
 In the latter case, the first match is returned.
+If the job is currently running, you will be prompted to verify you want to abruptly cancel a running job.

 ### Stop service